hartenthaler/hh_clippings_cart_enhanced/README.md

 and which action should be executed on these records.

 As input functions there are
-* the functions of the current module "clippings cart" or the existing custom [Vesta clippings cart](https://github.com/vesta-webtrees-2-custom-modules/vesta_clippings_cart) module, which offer the possibility to place objects in the clippings cart for a person or another object (for example a person and their ancestors or descendants, possibly with their families, or all persons with reference to a place)
+* the functions of the current module "clippings cart" or the existing custom [Vesta clippings cart](https://github.com/vesta-webtrees-2-custom-modules/vesta_clippings_cart) module, which offer the possibility to put records in the clippings cart for a person or another GEDCOM object like a source or a note.
+This includes for a person for example their ancestors or descendants, possibly with their families.
+For a location it includes for example all persons with reference to this place.
 * the search in the control panel for unconnected persons in a tree (with a new button "send to clippings cart") (tbd)
 * the normal webtrees search (also with a button "send to clippings cart"), so that you can search for anything you want and with the option of using all the filter functions that are currently offered (tbd)
 * the list display modules "Families" and "Family branches", so that you can send all persons with the same family name or all persons from a clan to the clippings cart (tbd)